Thompson River: European exploration and settlement

 Explorer of the Fraser River and North West Company employee Simon Fraser named the river, after passing its mouth on the Fraser in 1808.
 He named the river after his colleague, David Thompson, who had mapped much of western Canada and was at the time exploring the Columbia River basin to the east.
 Thompson never visited the river that bears his name.
-The first documented traverse of the Thompson from Kamloops to Lytton was by Hudson's Bay Company governor George Simpson in 1828.
+The first traverse of the Thompson from Kamloops to Lytton by settlers was by Hudson's Bay Company governor George Simpson in 1828.
 More Europeans entered the Thompson River valley in the early to mid 1800s, drawn by the fur trade and small gold rushes.
 Others started farming on the fertile benches of the river, and a North West Company trading fort at the confluence of the North and South rivers became the city of Kamloops, now the largest human population center in the watershed.